lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The Non-cyanobacterial prokaryotes are confirmed to be associated with all _Azolla_ species for which WGS data is available.
 They may be the same or very related microbes.
 Finally, we study the metabolic pathways encoded within these genomes and hypothesise they might denitrify Nitrogen rich compounds within the _A. filiculoides_ leaf pocket.
-This hypothesis is falsified however, denitrification occors only in microbes living epiphytically on _A. filiculoides_.
+This hypothesis is falsified however, denitrification occurs only in microbes living epiphytically on _A. filiculoides_.

 In **chapter \ref{hidden_treasures}** (\nameref{hidden_treasures} on page \pageref{hidden_treasures}), I build further on the work of chapter \ref{foul_play}.
 This chapter details a workflow to enrich and study the genomes of bacteria associated with all sequenced _Azolla_ species.
 The workflow thoroughly removes plant DNA reads, and then assembles those of the remaining microbes.
-The process of separating disctint microbial genomes (binning) required extra binningsignals and manual curation for these were not part of the original experimental design.
+The process of separating distinct microbial genomes (binning) required extra binningsignals and manual curation for these were not part of the original experimental design.
-Each respresented species of the _Azolla_ genus yielded between 12 and 22 associated bacterial genomes.
+Each represented species of the _Azolla_ genus yielded between 12 and 22 associated bacterial genomes.
 The majority of these genomes belong only to six taxonomical orders present in the majority of the entire _Azolla_ genus: Burkholderiales, Caulobacterales, Nevskiales, Nostocales, Rhizobiales and Sphingomonadales.
-The systematic presence of these taxonomic groups suggests they be selected for in the _Azolla_ symbiosis and they may be vertically transfered over host generations as is the main symbiont _N. azollae_.
+The systematic presence of these taxonomic groups suggests they be selected for in the _Azolla_ symbiosis and they may be vertically transferred over host generations as is the main symbiont _N. azollae_.

 **Appendix \ref{metagenomics_practical}** (\nameref{metagenomics_practical} on page \pageref{metagenomics_practical}) illustrates an educational practical based on these first two chapters.
 I designed this practical to teach the basic metagenomics principles and techniques to Life Sciences students with minimal coding experience.